The North American Suri Company © 2013 | All Rights Reserved

 7200 Waterman Ave St Louis MO 63130 US +1.3144401627 info@nasurico.com

-Knitting or weaving with pure Suri results in a heavy fabric and the lack of crimp will reduce elasticity.
+Knitting or weaving with pure Suri may result in a heavy fabric and the lack of crimp will reduce elasticity, which is important for hand knitting.
 As such, we encourage people to consider adding a blending fiber with Suri.
 Additionally, when knitting with Suri, an open stitch is encouraged for larger garments.

 Suri is known for its drape and luster and when used in the proper applications, is breathtaking to behold.
 This fiber comes in a wide range of natural colors including white, fawn, brown, black, and grey, but when dyed or overdyed, the intensity of the color is magnificent!